openvnf/vnf-ipsec/Readme.md

     --env-file environment.sh \
     werft.tpip.net/cennso/image-vpn-s2s
 ```

+If using the host networking is not necessary, just ommit the parameters `--privileged` and `--net=host`.

 If you do not have access to the Werft, clone this repository and build the container first: